khushals025/English-to-Hindi-Transformer-Translation/README.md

   <img src="https://www.imaios.com/i/var/site/storage/images/0/8/3/4/464380-3-eng-GB/standardization_types.png?caption=1&ixlib=php-3.3.1&q=75&w=680" alt="Image Alt Text" width = "600">
 </div>

-- The Transformer model is a deep neural network architecture with multiple layers of self-attention and feed-forward neural networks.
-Each layer involves a series of matrix multiplications and non-linear transformations.
-During training, as gradients are propagated through these layers, the gradients can become very large or very small, leading to unstable training.
-This is known as the "exploding" or "vanishing" gradient problem.
 - Layer normalization helps address these issues by normalizing the activations within each layer independently.
 It works similarly to batch normalization but operates along the feature dimension rather than the batch dimension.
 In layer normalization, the mean and variance of the activations are computed across the feature dimension (here it will be along d_model) for each individual example in the batch.
 The activations are then normalized based on these statistics, and learnable scale and shift parameters are applied to allow the model to learn the optimal scaling and translation